jgaurilo/SmokeScreen/README.md

 Add the following to your user's crontab:

     @hourly /home/USER/bin/update.cloud >> /home/USER/logs/update.cloud.log 2>&1
     0    1  * * * /home/USER/bin/scan.media >> /home/USER/logs/scan.media.log 2>&1
-    @hourly /home/USER/bin/nuke.local >> /home/USER/logs/nuke.local.log 2>&1
+    0    23 * * * /home/USER/bin/nuke.local >> /home/USER/logs/nuke.local.log 2>&1
-    */2 * * * * /home/USER/bin/check.mount >> /home/USER/logs/check.mount.log 2>&1
+    */5  *  * * * /home/USER/bin/check.mount >> /home/USER/logs/check.mount.log 2>&1

 # A Note About Music
-Since cloud storage-hosted music doesn't work well with Plex, but we've disabled all automatic scanning, newly added music will no longer appear automatically in Plex.
+Since cloud storage-hosted music doesn't work well with Plex, but we may have disabled automatic scanning, newly added music might not appear automatically in Plex.
 The configuration variables `$plex_music_folder` and `$plex_music_category` are available so that `scan.media` will scan newly added music.
-Leave these variables blank if you do not use Plex for music.
+Leave these variables blank if you do not use Plex for music, or if you have Plex set to automatically scan your music folder.

 # Utility Script
 There is a script included called pms.
 This script just sets up the environment so that you can call the Plex media scanner easily.
 Usage is: